OctopusDeploy/docs/docs/api-and-integration/tentacle.exe-command-line/register-worker.md

-                               Tentacle through - e.g., 'Proxy ABC' where the proxy name is already configured in Octopus; the default is to connect to the machine directly --space=VALUE          The space which this machine will be added to, - e.g. 'Finance Department' where Finance
+                               Tentacle through - e.g., 'Proxy ABC' where the proxy name is already configured in Octopus; the default is to connect to the machine directly --space=VALUE          The name of the space within which this command will be executed.
+E.g. 'Finance Department'
-                               Department is the name of an existing space; the default value is the Default space, if one is designated.
+                               where Finance Department is the name of an existing space.
+The default space will be used if omitted.
       --server-comms-port=VALUE
                              When using active communication, the comms port on the Octopus Server; the default is 10943